Rajeshaligeti/Editkaro-Streamcast/README.md

 ---

 ## Features
-**Categorized Portfolio**: Projects are organized into intuitive categories for easy navigation.
+**Categorized Streamcast**: Projects are organized into intuitive categories for easy navigation.

 **Responsive Design**: Optimized to work seamlessly on all devices, including desktops and mobiles.